tomalec/articles/WebComponents/WC_F2F_meeting.md

 Maybe that's because I get emotionally attached to it due to the fact I aggregated a strawman proposal recently, implemented and supported it in Starcounter a few years ago.

 It was nice to hear a lot of support from SkateJS and Salesforce.
-Unfortunately for Google and Apple implementers support for HTML + CSS - no-JS devs, and environments with blocked or nonavailable JS was not enough value and motivation.
+Unfortunately for Google and Apple implementers support for HTML + CSS - no-JS devs and environments with blocked or nonavailable JS was not enough value and motivation.
 Implementing `<shadowroot>` tag would require an additional specific step on end tag, what introduces lots of changes and is prone to security bugs, as it's tangled deep in the parser.

 I could be sad but have to admit they have a reason to reject.
 That only gives more motivation, to explore and promote such solutions in user-land.